 Notes to Editors:

-• Breeze Arts Festival is run by Leeds City Council’s Arts Development team.
-The Arts Development team create opportunities for people to take part in the cultural life of their city, leading the way through the arts.
+- Breeze Arts Festival is run by Leeds City Council’s Arts Development team.
+The Arts Development team create opportunities for people to take part in the cultural life of their city as participants, creators and audience members.

-• To help festival goers plan their week, Leeds City Council have produced a full colour brochure, containing information about all the projects, a full schedule of events, and booking information.
-A downloadable programme are available at www.breezeleeds.org/breezeartsfestival
+- To help festival goers plan their week, Leeds City Council have produced a full colour brochure, containing information about all the projects, a full schedule of events, and booking information.
+A downloadable programme is available at www.breezeleeds.org/breezeartsfestival